adan35/DSA/README.md

 Circular linked list:
 Circular linked list is a linked list where all nodes are connected to form a circle.
 There is no NULL at the end.
-A circular linked list can be a singly circular linked list or doubly circular linked list. ...
-We can maintain a pointer to the last inserted node and front can always be obtained as next of last.
+A circular linked list can be a singly circular linked list or doubly circular linked list.